TheAbdullahChaudhary/granger-documentations/granger-client-importer.md

 ---

+### Usage
+- Install and activate the plugin.
+- Go to WP Admin → “Client Importer”.
+- Step 1: Upload your CSV/XLSX (first row must be headers).
+- Step 2: Choose default role, password mode, optional reset emails, and batch size; start the import.
+- Monitor progress until complete.
+New users are ready to log in; existing users are skipped.
+- Go to “All Users Data” to review imported fields and export CSV.
+- Use “Duplicate Cleanup” to scan and remove duplicates if needed.

+---

 ### Usage Details
 #### Duplicate handling
 - During import, if an email or username already exists, that row is skipped (no updates are made to existing users).